artemmelnik/flexicms/README.md

 # Installation
 1. We clone the repository.
 2. Extract the files to the root directory of the site.
-3. Create a database and import into it dump cms.sql
+3. Create a database and import into it dump flexicms.sql
 4. In the files (/config/database.php) we specify the connection parameters.

 Example /config/database.php